Illustration by Christine Fuller

 Appearance before the Magistrates in 1881

-A report of the cases heard at the East Harling Petty Sessions appearing in the Norwich Mercury dated 25th June 1881, includes labourers Abraham and Jeremiah Skipper from Great Ellingham.
+The Norwich Mercury of 25th June 1881, published a report of recent cases heard at the East Harling Petty Sessions.
+The defendants included brothers Abraham and Jeremiah Skipper from Great Ellingham.

 The men were “charged upon the information of Superintendent Starke with being drunk on the public road at East Harling on the 19th April“.
 They were each fined with costs £1 3s 6d